pulumi/examples/digitalocean-py-k8s/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# DigitalOcean Kubernetes Cluster and Application (in Python)
+# DigitalOcean Kubernetes Cluster and Application

 This example provisions a new DigitalOcean Kubernetes cluster, deploys a load-balanced application into it, and then optionally configures DigitalOcean DNS records to give the resulting application a stable domain-based URL.
+This is demonstrated in Python.

 ## Deploying the Example